sameerkumar18/aztro/README.rst

 Example
 =======
-Following example is for sign Aries
+The following example is for sun sign aries -

 cURL